 We have heard people who graduated from an automatic drip coffee maker to French Press rave about how great French Press coffee is.
 And they are right!
 The French Press does not have a paper filter removing flavours and does not have an inadequate system of mixing the coffee and water.
 The most common make of French Press or plunger pot is Bodum and the most common size is 34 ounces or one litre.

 To make a litre pot, boil a kettle and after it has boiled let the kettle sit for a couple of minutes.
 You want to use water just a little lower in temperature than boiling.
-Use eight tablespoons of coarse ground coffee.
-With experience adjust the amount of coffee and the coarseness of the grind to your taste.
+At first use eight tablespoons of coarse coffee and weigh in grams.
+With experience, adjust the weight (not amount) of coffee and the coarseness of the grind to your taste.
 Pour the water evenly over the coffee.
 Then stir to mix coffee and water.
 Avoid using a metal spoon to stir especially in a glass coffee maker.
 We use a small silicone spatula to stir.
 The spatula comes in handy later to clean out the spent grounds.
 Cover the brew with the plunger to hold in the heat and let it steep for four minutes.
 Then press the plunger steadily and slowly to the bottom.
 Enjoy your coffee!
 The flavours and oils dissolve in the water and the steel screen of the plunger does not remove them.

 The French Press is messy!
 In clean up use the spatula to clean the spent grounds into the compost before rinsing and washing the French Press.

 The AeroPress was invented by a clever American inventor whose wife wanted a coffee maker for making one mug of coffee.
 The AeroPress, great for making one mug, is a collection of plastic parts that look complicated but are not.
 And the price is modest.